Cocaine Use During Pregnancy

 - Maternal depression.

-There are a variety of treatment options available to help you stop using cocaine and learn coping skills.
+There are a variety of treatment options available to help you stop using the drug and learn coping skills.
 Often, a parent who abuses illicit drugs like cocaine does so in order to cope with underlying stressors, such as past trauma or abuse.
 Treatment can help you learn skills to help cope with these triggers without the use of cocaine or other drugs.
 Options for addiction treatment include:

-- Outpatient treatment: This option typically requires 8-12 hours a week of time spent visiting the treatment center.
+- Outpatient drug treatment: This option typically requires 8-12 hours a week of time spent visiting the treatment center.
 Treatment will consist of sessions on drug abuse education, individual and group counseling, and coping skills.

-- Inpatient treatment: This is a more intensive option with centers that offer 24/7 care and support.
+- Inpatient drug treatment: This is a more intensive option with centers that offer 24/7 care and support.
 There are varying types of inpatient treatment that range from short-term stays to longer stays (30-90+ days).

-- Group therapy: Therapy provides you with the opportunity to learn about cocaine addiction so that you can better understand your addiction and ways to overcome it.
+- Group-based therapy: Therapy provides you with the opportunity to learn about addiction so that you can better understand your addiction and ways to overcome it.
 In a group setting, you can learn and support others who are recovering from an addiction to cocaine.
 Group therapy is a common treatment approach offered in both outpatient and inpatient recovery programs.